opentap/opentap/doc/User Guide/CLI Usage/Readme.md

-   uninstall           Uninstall one or more packages. verify              Verify the integrity of one or all installed packages by checking their fingerprints. sdk gitversion          Calculates a semantic version number for a specific git commit.
+   uninstall           Uninstall one or more packages. verify              Verify the integrity of one or all installed packages by checking their fingerprints. sdk gitversion          Calculate the semantic version number for a specific git commit.

 Run "tap.exe <command> [<subcommand>] -h" to get additional help for a specific command.
 ```